Seven suspected opioid doses, two fatal, hit St. Paul over weekend

 St. Paul officials are warning the public after a wave of suspected opioid overdoses — two of them fatal — hit the city on Friday and Saturday.

-The rise is probably due to "deadly synthetic opioids being mixed into the narcotics sold on Saint Paul streets," according to a post on social media by the St. Paul police department.
+The increase probably is due to "deadly synthetic opioids being mixed into the narcotics sold on St. Paul streets," according to a post on social media by the St. Paul Police Department.

 Synthetic opioids are lethal in small doses, police said, and it's hard to tell whether they're mixed in with the drugs before ingestion.

-There have been 89 suspected fatal overdose deaths in the city this year.
+There have been 89 suspected overdose deaths in the city this year.

 Anyone experiencing an overdose or witnessing a possible overdose by someone they know should call 911 right away.